dhh1128/codecraft.co/baby-steps.md

 <strong>Why baby steps</strong>

 Here is a fundamental truth that many organizations don't understand: building a new product or feature is as much a learning activity as it is a coding and testing activity.
-The output at release time is NOT just some binaries and documentation -- it is a new mental model in the minds of the entire dev, support, sales, and services teams.
-Always, learning takes time--and often, you have to learn by doing.
+The output at release time is NOT just some binaries and documentation &mdash; it is a new mental model in the minds of the entire dev, support, sales, and services teams.
+Always, learning takes time &mdash; and often, you have to learn by doing.
 You cannot front-load it all into a compressed "design phase" or "sprint 0" and expect that as you exit that time, all your learning will be over.

 Which is why baby steps make sense.